zsoftly/pimp_terminal/macos-setup.md

 1. Open iTerm2
 2. Go to iTerm2 > Preferences > Profiles > Text
-3. In the Font section, change the font to "MesloLGS NF"
+3. In the Font section, change the font to "MesloLGS Nerd Font Mono"

 ## 8. Configure Powerlevel10k